How End-to-End Encryption Works in WebRTC Video Calls

 Differences from other types of encryption

-End-to-end encryption (E2EE) provides a higher level of security compared to other types of encryption because the message is encrypted and decrypted only on the sender's and receiver's devices.
+End-to-end encryption (E2EE) provides a higher level of security than other types of encryption because the message is encrypted and decrypted only on the sender's and receiver's devices.
 This means that even if the communication platform is compromised, the message remains secure.

-- Compared to E2EE, Transport Layer Security (TLS) encryption, also known as server-side encryption, only encrypts data in transit between the user's device and the server.
-This means that the server can access the decrypted data, leaving it vulnerable to data breaches or surveillance.
+1. Compared with E2EE, Transport Layer Security (TLS) encryption, also known as server-side encryption, only encrypts data in transit between the user's device and the server.
+The server can therefore access the decrypted data, leaving it vulnerable to data breaches or surveillance.

-- Similarly, Secure Real-time Transport Protocol (SRTP) encryption, a commonly used encryption protocol for real-time communication, encrypts media streams between users but not the signalling information, such as metadata or call setup information.
-This makes SRTP vulnerable to certain types of attacks, such as traffic analysis.
+2. Similarly, Secure Real-time Transport Protocol (SRTP) encryption, a commonly used protocol for real-time communication, encrypts media streams between users but not always the signalling information, such as metadata or call-setup details.
+This can leave SRTP vulnerable to certain attacks, such as traffic analysis.

-- In contrast, E2EE provides forward secrecy, meaning that even if an attacker obtains the encryption keys, they cannot decrypt past communications.
-This provides an additional layer of protection for users' sensitive information in transit.
+3. In contrast, E2EE can provide forward secrecy, meaning that even if an attacker obtains a current encryption key, they cannot decrypt past communications.
+This adds another layer of protection for users' sensitive information.

 Understanding these differences is critical when choosing a platform for GDPR-compliant video conferencing, as GDPR requires appropriate technical measures to protect personal data – and not all encryption methods provide the same level of protection.